 Compared with the average Aussie price of a mid-range three-course meal for two Japan is considerably cheaper.
 In Australia we'd usually pay about $80 for a three-course meal for two people, whereas in Japan, you'd be looking at something like $46.39 for the equivalent.

 Draught beer is cheaper too, as it would cost around $7 in Australia, whereas prices in Japan are closer to $4.64 (averaged out).

 Generally, public transportation services are substantially cheaper than back home.
 But, taxis are almost doubled in price compared to what we're used to.

 Japan is considered to be one of the world's safest nations, however, there are a number of important things to keep in mind:

 On average, the cherry blossoms open anywhere between the end of March and the beginning of May.
 The dates differ depending on the geographical location of each city.
 Generally, if the climate is milder, the blossoms will open earlier.
 You can find detailed info on the average blooming dates in each of the locations here.

-Up to 15% off last-minute trips
+Up to 15% off classic tours and My Own Room

 Up to 60% off activities, experiences and things to do

 Valid on select dates including holidays like Christmas, New Year's and more depending on the destination.
 Destinations include Hong Kong, Singapore, Osaka, Taipei, Dubai, Sydney, Melbourne, London, Paris, New York and more.
 T&Cs apply.